jonah-saltzman/bare-metal-echo/README.md

-# Bare-metal STM32 Project 0
+# Bare-metal STM32 Project 0: Echo

 In these projects, I implement common or interesting functions using an STM32F439ZI MCU on a Nucleo-144 board, from the ground up.
 I do not